-- Attendance: Students must have fewer than twenty (20) cumulative absences (including unexcused and excused absences).
-If a child has 20 or more absences, the student will be retained. - Academics: Students must pass and receive prerequisites credits in the following courses: Math, English, Science, Social Studies and two (2) electives/ other classes.
-Students must also meet certain percentiles in both reading and mathematics on the Measures of Academic Progress (MAP) assessment. - · Teacher and principal recommendations.
+- Academics: Students must pass and receive prerequisites credits in the following courses: Math, English, Science, Social Studies and two (2) electives/ other classes. - Teacher and principal recommendations.

 Students who do not meet the grade-level expectations described above will be required to attend and successfully complete Summer Learning Academy to be promoted.